Jasper-ketelaar/Rump/README.md

   <version>1.0.0-SNAPSHOT</version>
 </dependency>
 ```

-Rump is a REST client for Java that attempts to resemble Axios from JavaScript.

 ## Why
 I was working on a project and none of the currently available REST clients for Java seemed to match my needs.
 I am a pretty big fan of Axios for JavaScript